 You should have completed the work in Office 365 and SharePoint – Contract Lifecycle Management (CLM) – Reporting with Microsoft Excel post.

-- Upload your new Microsoft Excel workbook to the Sales Report Workbooks.
+- Upload your new Microsoft Excel workbook to the Sales Report Workbooks; after that,

 - Add the Workbook to your Visual Reports page.

-Another quick win for the Sales team who has used the ubiquitous BI tool of choice, Microsoft Excel, to deliver a powerful, intuitive, interactive, and meaningful report in Office 365 and SharePoint using Excel Slicers and Conditional Formatting.
+Another quick win with Microsoft Excel to deliver a powerful, intuitive, interactive, and meaningful report in Office 365 and SharePoint using Excel Slicers and Conditional Formatting.